By Jessa Paschke, Pet Training Specialist

 7. Know When to Get Help

 Finally, have your veterinarian’s phone number handy at home for any time you might need it.
-And, know where there’s a 24/7 pet hospital nearby.
-Here’s a helpful article from Blue Pearl Veterinary Partners about common cat emergencies and what to do.
+And, know where there’s a 24/7 pet hospital nearby, just in case.

 Learn a cat safety tip you didn’t know, or have another one to offer?
 Please post this article on social media and share your two cents.
 We’re @marspetcareus.